AtieP/AtieDOS/README.md

 # AtieDOS-2.10
-A 16 bit operating system made from enthusiasts to enthusiasts with love.
+A 16 bit operating system made by enthusiasts to enthusiasts with love.

 # How to use it
 1. Download NASM